-Comorbidities increase risk of mortality in COPD patientsMay 4th, 2012 in Diseases, Conditions, Syndromes /
+Comorbidities increase risk of mortality in COPD patientsMay 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Comorbidities are common among patients with chronic obstructive pulmonary disease (COPD), and a number of these comorbidities are independently associated with an increased mortality risk, according to a new study.